trustoverip/TechArch/spec.md

 *NOTE: For functional, performance, security, or other reasons, a Layer 1 Trust Support Function may use a remote service in its implementation, e.g., a distributed ledger, distributed directory, distributed database, distributed file system, or distributed hash table.
 These systems are Supporting Systems to the Layer 1 implementation; they are not part of Layer 1 itself.*

 ### 7.3 Layer 2: Trust Spanning

+Layer 2 is the trust spanning layer of the ToIP stack.
+In keeping with Design Principle #3 ([The Hourglass Model](https://trustoverip.org/permalink/Design-Principles-for-the-ToIP-Stack-V1.0-2022-11-17.pdf)), this means there is only one requirement for Layer 2: A ToIP Endpoint System MUST communicate with another ToIP Endpoint System using the ToIP Trust Spanning Protocol.
+[REQ L2.1] No other functions are required.

+The requirements for the ToIP Trust Spanning Protocol are defined in [Section 8](#8-the-toip-trust-spanning-protocol).

 ### 7.4 Layer 3: Trust Tasks
 ### 7.5 Layer 4: Trust Applications